AdrianHammond/cfi-ccc-relational.db/README.md

 Required credentials and secrets are held in GITHUB Action secrets for this repo.

-This example is for Amazons Releational Database Service (RDS).
+This example is for Amazons Relational Database Service (RDS).

 ## Setup